Kedar7/EKART/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+Things that need to be done (In progress) :

+1. Implementing BEM (Block, Element, Modifier) and SCSS.
+2. Implement State Management using NgRx.
+3. Need to revamp architecture.
+4. Need to add remove in my-cart component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.